resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 But your terminal program can also be used to connect to another computer.

-So Anna's hope comes in the form of the terminal application: She can run it on her local machine, and connect to her remote RStudio server.
+So Anna's hope comes in the form of the terminal application: She can run it on her local machine, and connect to her remote Drupal server.

 **Exercise 2**

 Now in the last session we shut down own servers.
-If we're going to follow in Anna's footsteps, we need to relaunch our RStudio servers.
+If we're going to follow in Anna's footsteps, we need to relaunch our Drupal servers.

 Remember, this time round we don't need to create a security group or a key: they are already there.
 So reuse them when launching your VM.